 Trust Issues in Marriage

 When trust has been strained or broken, it can create uncertainty, fear, and emotional distance in the relationship.
-Couples often describe feeling on edge, guarded, or unsure how to move forward—even when both partners want healing.
-Trust issues can show up as doubt, second‑guessing, withdrawal, or difficulty believing reassurance.
+Couples often describe feeling on edge, guarded, or unsure how to move forward — even when both partners genuinely want healing.
+Trust issues can show up as doubt, second‑guessing, withdrawal, or difficulty believing reassurance, no matter how sincere it is.

-Trust problems are rarely healed by promises alone.
-They’re usually rooted in deeper emotional pressure—past hurts, disappointments, or unresolved wounds that make it hard to feel safe or confident in the relationship.
-When those internal drivers are active, even small misunderstandings can feel threatening or destabilizing.
+From a biblical Christian counseling perspective, trust problems are rarely healed by promises alone.
+They are usually rooted in deeper emotional pressure — past hurts, disappointments, or unresolved wounds that make it hard to feel safe or confident in the relationship.
+When those deeper drivers are active, even small misunderstandings can feel threatening or destabilizing.
+The struggle is not a sign of failure; it’s a sign that the heart is carrying more than it was meant to hold alone.

 FAQ